 Meanwhile, brands and big agencies are becoming more savvy by the day.
 The most innovative brands have already commissioned several experiences and/or are building advanced internal VR teams.
 They have already bought your typical trade show floor experience and need something fresh, innovative, and different from what they have done those last months.

 But at the same time there are still a lot of companies who are new to VR.
 People who need to be educated on tech and content, and taken by the hand while they build their first experience.
 Often, they are people who are intimidated the complexity of the VR world and take a long time to make a decision.

-I am in the unique position of talking to a lot of CEOs of VR companies on a weekly basis, and I often hear the same feedback.
+We are in the unique position of talking to a lot of CEOs of VR companies on a weekly basis, and we often hear the same feedback.
 Business is slower this quarter, it takes more time and it is now harder to close than ever before.